rahulsinghaspqwv/Hacker_010/README.md

 - Nothing Phone 2A - Physical, Android 15 (Vanilla Ice Cream)
 - realme Narzo 50A - physical, Android 11 (Red Velvet Cake)

-and i am using the image between android 6 to android 11, 12 not for higher version .
+and i am using the image between android 6 to android 15.

 # Adding an simple app